swiftlang/swift-evolution/proposals/0161-key-paths.md

 Making indirect references to a properties' concrete types also lets us expose metadata about the property, and in the future additional behaviors.

 #### More Expressive KeyPaths
-We would also like to support being able to use _Key Paths_ to access into collections, which is not currently possible.
+We would also like to support being able to use _Key Paths_ to access into collections and other subscriptable types, which is not currently possible.

 ## Proposed solution
+We propose introducing a new expression similar to function type references (e.g. `Type.method`), but for properties and subscripts.
+To avoid ambiguities with type properties, we propose we escape such expressions using `\` to indicate that you are talking about the property, not its invocation.

-We propose expanding the capabilities of the `#keyPath` directive to produce `KeyPath` objects instead of `Strings`. `KeyPaths` are a family of generic classes _(structs and protocols here would be ideal, but requires generalized existentials)_ which encapsulate a property reference or chain of property references, including the type, mutability, property name(s), and ability to set/get values.
+These property reference expressions produce `KeyPath` objects, rather than `Strings`. `KeyPaths` are a family of generic classes _(structs and protocols here would be ideal, but requires generalized existentials)_ which encapsulate a property reference or chain of property references, including the type, mutability, property name(s), and ability to set/get values.

 Here's a sample of it in use: